 Carry trades have been especially popular recently in AUDJPY, where the Australian interest rates have been at 4.5 percent while interest rates in Japan have been kept at very low levels between 0 and 1 percent over the past two years.

-Cross Rate Arbitrage
+forex Cross Rate Arbitrage

 Several of the major crosses trade actively and have their own dedicated Interbank brokers, as well as market makers that specialize in providing quotations.

-Many such savvy cross rate forex traders will also actively arbitrage the market for the cross rates they deal in with the component currency pairs that include the U.S. Dollar.
+Many such savvy forex cross rate traders will also actively arbitrage the market for the cross rates they deal in with the component currency pairs that include the U.S. Dollar.

 For example, consider the situation where USD/JPY is trading at 90.00 bid and EUR/USD is trading at 1.2500 bid through their respective Interbank brokers.
 Nevertheless, a large Euro sell order just went through in EUR/JPY, making the offer for the cross at 112.48 through the Interbank EUR/JPY broker.

 In this case, the market maker could sell Euros at 1.2500 and buy Japanese Yen at 90.00 individually, thereby making an effective sale rate for the EUR/JPY cross 112.50.
-They would then endeavor to buy the cross at 112.48 via the broker as quickly as possible to pick up a quick two pips with minimal risk.
+They would then endeavour to buy the cross at 112.48 via the broker as quickly as possible to pick up a quick two pips with minimal risk.

 BlackBull Markets is a reliable and well-respected trading platform that provides its customers with high-quality access to a wide range of asset groups.
 The broker is headquartered in New Zealand which explains why it has flown under the radar for a few years but it is a great broker that is now building a global following.
 The BlackBull Markets site is intuitive and easy to use, making it an ideal choice for beginners.